MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-general.md

 ## What is the size limit of a file transferred using channels?

-A size limit of 262144 bytes exists when transferring a file, a PDF for example, using channels such as Direct Line and Facebook.
-The size cannot be increased.
-If the limit is exceeded the following error is issued: *The request content length exceeded limit of 262144 bytes*.
-The only alternative is to provide a secure URL (HTTPS) in the **ContentUrl** attribute and pointing to the file stored in a secure location.
+Some channels have limits on the size or type of files that can be sent.
+For example, both Direct Line and Facebook limit activity payloads to **262,144 bytes**, while the Emulator has no limit.
+Such limits are imposed by the channel.
+If you send a message that exceeds this limit, you may get an error, such as: *The request content length exceeded limit of 262144 bytes*.

-Notice that if you use the Bot Emulator to test your bot, you will not have the size limitation.
-If you use the Teams channel, the limitation appears to be greater than 262144 bytes.
-But the Teams channel can't handle PDF files but pictures with a format such as like PNG.
+You can, however, provide a link to the resource as an internet attachment.
+For more information on sending attachments, see [how to add media to messages](v4sdk/bot-builder-howto-add-media-attachments.md).

 ## How will I know if I'm impacted by rate limiting?